schvoy/mail-template-bundle/README.md

 }
 ```

-#### Content handling
+### Content handling

 Entity can contain a `templatePath` property, which will loaded as email content,
 or you can define and store the whole content in database with the `content` property.
+One of them is mandatory.

-### Privileged parameters
+## Privileged parameters

 We call those parameters as privileged which are handled as not just a translation parameter during template rendering,
-but those are also used for control (show or hide) template parts.
+but those are also used for control somehow (for example: show or hide) template parts.

-In the base `base_template.html.twig` has two privileged parameters:
+In the base `base_template.html.twig` template has two privileged parameters:

 - `_ctaLink_` - To show or hide call to action button.
-- `_greetingNameExist_` - To show greeting with/without name if name parameters exists/not exitss
+- `_greetingNameExist_` - To show greeting with/without name if name parameters exists/not exists

 #### Used parameter name conventions in `base_template.html.twig`